-Kayla is the new BlackLocus intern.
-She is a recent graduate of Rice University and is currently working on her M.S. in Statistics at UT.
+Kayla is a recent graduate of Rice University and is currently finishing her M.S. in Statistics at UT.
 When not on coffee runs, she likes to rout out new problems to analyze and solve and is excited to be able to delve into machine learning.
 She firmly believes that data is beautiful -- so long as it's not in a pie chart.

 Outside of the office, Kayla can be found out with her dog, at the nearest movie theater, or attempting to channel her grandmother's knitting abilities.